Paradise - from ancient Persian Pairidaeza (Pairi - around, Daeza - wall) a place surrounded by walls.

 This series of photographs was taken while roaming the Iranian central desert and the cities within.
 So many different populations, religions and empires have followed one other for millennia, inhabiting these lands, reaching peaks of astonishing balance with their surroundings.
 Mithraic temples, Zoroastrian villages, Persian cities, they all were conceived and built in a perfect symbiosis with the land.

 And yet today there seems to be a kind of ambiguous struggle to fit in these territories.
 A latent friction emerge between the human presence and the environment.
 Things seems to be out of place: ambiguous objects, unfinished buildings, indefinite traces of the mankind are left behind, lying isolated and scattered on the ground.
 It’s “the mutual interference between the landscape and those who live it” as Baltz wrote in his Review of the “The New West”.

 It may seems outdated nowadays to still talk about the issues raised by the new topographers more than forty years ago.
 But it must be kept in mind that Iran hasn’t yet started to develop a proper sensibility to the ecological and aesthetical problems of the landscape.
 The way people live the territory and live inside the territory no longer relies on the fusion with the surroundings, but rather on the separation from it.
-Too often the landscape is literally kept out.
-Almost everything that is built in these lands is surrounded with walls that keep out the rest of the world.
+A separation that becomes quite paradoxical and absurd in many cases.
+The vast expanses of the uplands are now littered with industrial structures, commercial areas and various buildings.
+Most of them are surrounded with walls along their outer perimeter.
+Who are they keeping out?
+What are they keeping out, in these completely empty and uninhabited territories?
+Only the landscape is cut out, only the desert, the mountains and their extensive space.
 One could wonder if this derives from the ancient Persian gardens, however, the paradise is not anymore within these walls, but outside them, hidden from the view.